prashantbhattarai/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-This is the simple game that i had made during the phase of learning basics programming of python
+This is the simple game that i had made during the phase of learning basics programming of python.